LabKey/labkey-ui-components/packages/querygrid/README.md

 *Released*: ???
 * Port QueryFormInputs and the various input fields from Biologics
 * Port QuerySelect, SelectInput and related actions/models from Biologics
+* Add optional remove parameter to the gridInvalidate methods
+* Port URLService, AssayResolver, AssayRunResolver, ListResolver, and SamplesResolver from Biologics
+* Port insertRows function from Biologics
 * Update package for changes to @glass/base

 ### version 0.2.0